sgrieve/GEG6230/assessment_1/assessment_1.md

 ## What to submit

-1) Create a A3 one page visualisation, highlighting **some** of the information provided by the client in a more accessible manner. **Your final visualisation should include 2 maps and 2 graphs.**
+1) Create an A3 poster, highlighting **some** of the information provided by the client in a more accessible manner. **Your final visualisation should include 2 maps and 2 graphs.**

 2) Write 500 words outlining, with reference to the literature, how you designed this visualisation to be accessible.